Lemashon/Lemashon/README.md

 Hello There!
 Nice to Meet You!
 Few things about myself:
 ================================

-Software engineer | Machine Learning Engineer
+Software engineer | Full Stack Developer | Machine Learning Engineer
 -------------------------------------------------------

 I'm an enthusiastic and experienced software engineer.
 I have experience in building web applications and solutions using Python, Django, Javascript, MySQL, PostgreSQL MongoDB, Node.js, Express.js, React.js,C and C++.
 I'm also experienced in Docker, Kubernetes, RESTFul API's and cloud deployment techniques such as heroku and netlify.
 I'm keen on back-end projects, software automations projects and ML models.
 In my leisure time, I am hard at work learning Machine Learning techniques, Artificial intelligence and cloud computing.
 I'm work in progress.